linhuachung/fomular1-clone/README.md

 > To learn more about React.js, take a look at the following resources:
 > [React.js Documentation](https://legacy.reactjs.org/) - learn about React.js features and API.
 > [Learn React.js](https://legacy.reactjs.org/docs/getting-started.html) - an interactive React.js tutorial.
+>
+> You can check out [the React.js GitHub repository](https://github.com/linhuachung/fomular1-clone) - your feedback and contributions are welcome!

 ## Project structure